Felicia Day: Awards

 In September 2008, TV Week included her in their list of Top 10 Web Video Creators.

 During the inaugural Streamy Awards held in Los Angeles on March 28, 2009, Day received the award for the "Best Female Actor in a Comedy" for her work as protagonist Cyd Sherman in The Guild, and won the same award again in 2010.

 She was also recognized for her work on Dr. Horrible's Sing-Along Blog in 2009.
 Day was also nominated for the Best Guest Appearance Award for the 3rd Streamy Awards.

 In June 2018, she won a Behind the Voice Actors Award in Best Female Vocal Performance in a Television Series in a Guest Role for her role as Pear Butter in the episode "The Perfect Pear".

+In 2023, Day was awarded the Inkpot Award during the annual San Diego Comic-Con.

 Personal life

-In a blog post on October 22, 2014, Day expressed fears about taking a public stance on the Gamergate harassment campaign, and subsequently had her private information leaked.

 On January 3, 2017, Day announced on social media that she was pregnant and expecting a baby girl in a few weeks.
-She announced her daughter's birth on January 30, 2017.
+She announced the birth of her daughter Calliope Maeve on January 30, 2017.